Hate it or love it, you cannot deny the truth that old CRT TVs had a longer shelf life than today’s flat-panel televisions.

 Regarding the actual display type, IPS-LCD panels tend to last longer than most.
 Although OLED panels have excellent longevity, too, they could trail IPS panels a bit in the endurance department.

 An LCD panel is good for about 60,000 hours.
-If the only thing that could break in your Sony TV were its display, then an average of four to six hours of everyday TV use would translate to more than 20 years of life.
+If the only thing that could break in your Sony TV was its display, then an average of four to six hours of everyday TV use would translate to more than 20 years of life.

 Besides the actual display kind, other things that can impact the display lifespan include its native resolution, refresh rate, peak brightness, etc.